missAliceX/AngelX/about/index.md

 	<figcaption>An Angel.</figcaption>
 </figure>

+I am a full-time employee for one of the FAANGs.
 I wish to be anonymous for now.
-You can email me here: <miss.alice.x@gmail.com>.
+There will be an easter egg where you can hack my accounts to find out who I am!

 <div markdown="0" class="bot-nav"><a href="{{ site.url }}/particle-simulator" class="btn">Start Learning</a></div>